 Tributary testing was expanded in 2016 to include testing four creeks upstream to determine if there were any point source locations determined or pinpointed.
 Determining any area of concern would allow future work to reduce nutrient loading into the lake be done.
 Using best management practices throughout the entire watershed, but especially on the creeks leading directly into the lake are essential.

 Determining if there is a location within the first few miles of the creek off of the lake that has elevated nutrient levels would allow future focus to be determined.

 Based on historical data of nutrient levels from the tributaries, four creeks were selected to have additional testing done.
 Those creeks include: McCormick, Schimke, Hansen and Stream #9.
-Each creek was tested on 9/28/2016 at the entrance to the lake as part of the current program (flow and nutrients were tested).
-Each creek was again tested on 10/5/2016, just after a rain event.
 During this test, each creek was also tested upstream at locations that were determined upon walking up the creek.
 Upon walking upstream, visual observations were made for any concerns including but not limited to drain tiles, erosions, buffers, invasive, flow issues, sources of nutrient inputs, etc. Based on observations the following locations were selected as potential sources of nutrient inputs: culverts, wetlands, location of golf course, farming field, houses, roads, etc.